c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Conclusion

-Not always asynchronous I/O implementation is better than others.

 The choice of I/O model for sockets communication depends on the parameters of the traffic.
-If I/O requests are long and infrequent, asynchronous I/O is generally a good way to optimize processing efficiency.
-However, for relatively fast I/O operations, the overhead of processing kernel I/O requests and kernel signals may make asynchronous I/O less beneficial, particularly if many fast I/O operations need to be made.
+If I/O requests are long and infrequent, asynchronous I/O is generally a good choice.
+However, if I/O requests are short and fast, the overhead of processing kernel I/O requests and kernel signals may make asynchronous I/O less beneficial.
 In this case, synchronous I/O would be better.

-Despite that Java provides unified access to sockets in the supported operating systems, the actual performance can vary significantly depending on their implementation of sockets.
-It’s possible to start studying the difference with the well-known article [The C10K problem](http://www.kegel.com/c10k.html).
-Also will lep the following classic books:
+Despite that Java provides a standard way of performing sockets I/O in the different operating systems, the actual performance can vary significantly depending on their implementation.
+It’s possible to start studying the differences with the well-known article [The C10K problem](http://www.kegel.com/c10k.html).

-*   UNIX Network Programming, Volume 1 The Sockets Networking API, 3rd edition
-*   Windows Internals, Part 2, 6th edition

-Code examples are available in the [GitHub repository](https://github.com/aliakh/demo-sockets-io-nio-nio2).
+Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-sockets-io-nio-nio2).